daijiu77/spring-dj-excel-common/README.md

             //Here we get another IExcelBuilder interface object, and we create a new sheet again builder = excelImport.createBuilder("UserInfo");
             builder.setSheetName("UserInfoQueryDTO");
-            //Here's how to get the UserInfo data from the database and import it into the newly created sheet form List<UserInfoQueryDTO> dtos = findUserInfoByName("allan");
+            //Here's how to get the UserInfo data from the database and import it into the newly created sheet table List<UserInfoQueryDTO> dtos = findUserInfoByName("allan");
             builder.createRows(dtos, UserInfoQueryDTO.class);